 After a lifetime working in Architecture he is now secretary of the Pontefract & District Family History Society, a trustee of the Pontefract & Ackworth Almshouse Charity, web master for the Pontefract Music Festival and a recently retired magistrate.

-Eric joined the Board of Trustees in 2014 and is also a director of FFHS Services Ltd.
+Eric joined the Board of Trustees in 2014.

 Steve’s interest in Family History began whilst he was still a teenager.
 Unsurprisingly, his level of activity waxed and waned over the years as work and family needs took priority, but that early enthusiasm never dimmed.
 Looking back with the wisdom of years, he acknowledges much of his early research had serious shortcomings - but he has absolutely no regrets about having started out so young.

 Steve currently serves as Chairman of the Peterborough & District Family History Society.
 He is also a member of various other family history societies, including the Society of Genealogists.
 An enthusiastic public speaker, he absolutely loves talking on his favourite topic – Family History!

 Originally trained as an Electronics Engineer, Steve worked in production, quality, sales, distribution and logistics before retiring in April 2014.
 He also taught for eight years in a Further Education College before being tempted back into industry.
 He loved the teaching (and still does), but not the accompanying politics.

 Steve has been the FFHS Education Officer since 2014.

 John has been researching his family history for over thirty years and is Treasurer of the Families in British India Society, and a member of the Society of Genealogists, Glasgow & West of Scotland FHS and Aberdeen and North-East Scotland FHS.
 He has been involved in transcribing various records over the years and his research has encompassed a wide variety of repositories to consult original records as well as making full use of the ever increasing resources that are now available online.